Ideation: Generating Business Ideas

 "Our Competition Is Doing It Wrong"

-• Successful companies aren't stupid
+• Successful companies are not stupid

 "We'll Build a Platform"